Fraunhofer-AISEC/cpg/cpg-core/specifications/eog.md

 ```

-## UnaryOperator for exception throws
+### UnaryOperator for exception throws
-Throwing of exceptions is modelled as binary operation to follow the parsing of the CDT.
-The EOG continues at the an exception catching structure or a function that does a re-throw.
+Throwing of exceptions is modelled as unary operation.
+The EOG continues at an exception catching structure or a function that does a re-throw.

 Interesting fields:
-* `input:Expression`:Exception to be thrown for exception handling.
+* `input: Expression`: Exception to be thrown for exception handling.

+Scheme:
 ```mermaid
 flowchart LR
   classDef outer fill:#fff,stroke:#ddd,stroke-dasharray:5 5;